davidjbuchanan/MS3-lockdown/README.md

 ### Features Left to Implement

-**Delete a Recipe**
+**Pagination**
-- Pagination: In the event of the database becoming larger than 10/11 entries then a multipage arrangement will be required for the 'All Recipes' page.
+- In the event of the database becoming larger than 10/11 entries then a multipage arrangement will be required for the 'All Recipes' page.

+**Authentication**
-- Authentication: login and account details will be required to render this website useful as it is currently defensless to malicious attack i.e. complete deletion of the database or indedd inclusion of unvetted information.
+- login and account details will be required to render this website useful as it is currently defensless to malicious attack i.e. complete deletion of the database or indedd inclusion of unvetted information.

+**Content Elaboration**
-- Elaboration of the other two other main topics (Play & Learn and Rest & Relax) and the store page to add a commercial element.
+- Of the other two other main topics (Play & Learn and Rest & Relax) and the store page to add a commercial element.

+**Confirmation modals**
-- Confirmation modals i.e. these are essential for inadvertant deletion of records
+- An essential addition for inadvertant deletion of records

 ##### back to [top](#table-of-contents)